A2JHero/Zemoga.Blog.Engine/README.md

 5. Zemoga.Blog.Engine.Infrastructure: Data infrastructure with Entity Framework Code First, Repository and Unit of Work patterns
 6. Zemoga.Blog.Engine.Common: Common classes and helpers

+# Time Spent
+The total amount of time used to create this Application was twelve (12) hours

 ## Prerequisites
 .Net Core 3.0
 MS SQL Server